Modeling complex measurement error in microbiome experiments to estimate relative abundances and detection effects: Simulations

 \subsection{Type 1 error rate and power}

 To investigate the Type 1 error rate and power of tests based on reweighted and unweighted estimators, we simulate data arising from a set of hypothetical dilution series.
 In each simulated dataset, we observe reads from dilution series of four specimens: two specimens of known composition and two specimens of unknown composition (specimens A and B).
 Each dilution series consists of four samples: an undiluted sample from a specimen as well as a 9-, 81-, and 729-fold dilution of the specimen.
 We vary the number of taxa $J \in \{5, 20\}$, as well as the magnitude of elements of $\boldsymbol{\beta}$, the number of samples, and the distribution of $W_{ij} | \mu_{ij}$.
+The identifiability results of SI Section 9.3 apply here.

 We consider three different values of $\boldsymbol{\beta} \in \mathbb{R}^{J}$: $\boldsymbol{\beta} = 0 \boldsymbol{\beta}^{\star}$, $\boldsymbol{\beta} = \frac{1}{10} \boldsymbol{\beta}^{\star}$, and $\boldsymbol{\beta} = \boldsymbol{\beta}^{\star}$ where $\boldsymbol{\beta}^{\star} = $ when $J = 5$ and $ \boldsymbol{\beta}^{\star} = $ when $J = 20$.
 We base the magnitude of entries of $\boldsymbol{\beta}^{\star}$ using the observed magnitude of entries of $\boldsymbol{\hat{\beta}}$ in our analysis of \citet{Costea:2017uv} data.
 We vary the number of samples between either a single dilution series from each specimen or three dilution series from each specimen (for a total of nine samples per specimen).
 We draw $W_{ij}|\mu_{ij}$ from either a Poisson($\mu_{ij}$) distribution or a Negative Binomial distribution with mean parameter $\mu_{ij}$ and size parameter $s = 13$. $s=13$ was chosen to approximate the \citet{karstens2019controlling} data via a linear regression of fitted mean-centered squared residuals.
 In all settings we simulate $\{\gamma_i\}_{i = 1}^n$ from a log-normal distribution with parameters $\mu = \text{min}(13.5 - 1.5d_i,12)$ and $\sigma^2 = 0.05$.
 These values were chosen based on observed trends in reads from target taxa in the data of \citet{karstens2019controlling} data.
 In all settings, the first specimen has true relative abundance proportional to $(1, 2^{\frac{4}{J - 1}}, 2^{2\cdot \frac{4}{J - 1}}, \dots, 2^4)$, that is, taxon $J$ is 16 times more abundant than taxon 1.
 The second specimen has true relative abundance proportional to $(2^4, \dots, 2^{\frac{4}{J - 1}}, 1)$.
 When $J = 5$, the first two taxa are absent from specimen A, and when $J = 20$, first eight taxa are absent from specimen A. Relative abundances in the remaining taxa form an increasing power series such that the first taxon present in nonzero abundance has relative abundance that is $1/100$-th of the relative abundance of taxon $J$.
 The relative abundance profile of specimen B is given by the relative abundance vector for specimen A in reverse order.
 We also simulate the degree of contamination as scaling with dilution.
 When comparing samples with the same read depth, on average a 9-fold diluted sample will contain 9 times more contaminant reads than an undiluted sample (see Section 5.2 and Figure \ref{karstens_1}, top right).
 We simulate contamination from a source containing equal relative abundance of all taxa.
 We set $\tilde{\mathbf{Z}} \in \mathbb{R}^{n}$ such that $\tilde{Z}_i = 9^{d_i}$ where $d_i$ is the degree of dilutions of sample $i$, and $\tilde{\gamma} = -3.7$, as we observe in \cite{karstens2019controlling} data.